Skip to main content

 How to Apply

-For more information, visit http://ocfw.texas.gov/office-of-capital-and-forensic-writs/employment/law-student-clerkships/.
+For more information, visit https://ocfw.texas.gov/legal-internship.
 To be considered, send:

 1. a letter of interest and